Insurance Agencies & Brokerages

 Lost commission income from 2-5% post-claim churn on a $3M book with clients who had poor claims experiences (2-5% × $3M × 15% commission)

-Remember the roofing contractor who left after the workers’ comp claim?
+Take that same commercial client who left after the workers’ comp claim.

-Here’s what should have happened with a proactive claims follow-up system:
+Here’s how it should have gone with a proactive claims follow-up system:

 Day 0 (claim filed): Automated email sent to client: “Your workers’ comp claim has been filed.
 Claim #12345.
 The adjuster will contact you within 48 hours.
 They’ll need the accident report and medical documentation.
 Typical timeline for WC claims is 2-4 weeks for initial approval.
 If you don’t hear from the adjuster by Friday, call us.”